trytouca/trytouca/docs/sdk/cpp/quickstart.md

 changes in a future version of our code, we can leverage the captured output to find the root cause more easily.

-In the next documents, we will learn how to use Touca SDK for C++ to test real-world software workflows.
+In the next document, we will learn how to use Touca SDK for C++ to test real-world software workflows.